Clam-/DateExport/README.txt

 %M:    Minute with leading zero
 %S:    Second with leading zero
 %p:    AM/PM designation
-%P:    AM/PM designation, same as %p,but causes white space trimming to be applied as the last formatting step.
+%P:    AM/PM designation, same as %p, but causes white space trimming to be applied
+    as the last formatting step.
 %%:    % symbol